WebAssembly/spec/document/execution/instructions.rst

 .. note::
    A host function can call back into WebAssembly by :ref:`invoking <invocation>` a function :ref:`exported <syntax-export>` from a :ref:`module <syntax-module>`.
-   However, the effects of any such call are subsumed by the non-deterministic behaviour allowed for a host function.
+   However, the effects of any such call are subsumed by the non-deterministic behavior allowed for a host function.